Lindt Cafe siege: Leaders

-The Prime Minister convened the National Security Committee of Cabinet to give briefings on the situation and said "Australians should be reassured that our law enforcement and security agencies are well trained and equipped and are responding in a thorough and professional manner."
+The Prime Minister, Tony Abbott, convened the National Security Committee of Cabinet to give briefings on the situation and said "Australians should be reassured that our law enforcement and security agencies are well trained and equipped and are responding in a thorough and professional manner."
 He later said, "The whole point of politically motivated violence is to scare people out of being themselves.
 Australia is a peaceful, open, and generous society.
 Nothing should ever change that and that's why I would urge all Australians today to go about their business as usual", and "Australians should be reassured by the way our law enforcement and security agencies responded to this brush with terrorism."

 The Premier of New South Wales, Mike Baird, addressed the media during the stand-off, and stated "we are being tested today... in Sydney.
 The police are being tested, the public is being tested, but whatever the test we will face it head on and we will remain a strong democratic, civil society.
 I have full confidence in the Police Commissioner and the incredible work of the NSW police force.

 The Lord Mayor of Sydney, Clover Moore, on the morning of 16 December 2014, urged Australians to see this as a "one-off event", stating, "We're an inclusive multicultural community and we need to deal with this together".
 Governor-General of Australia, Sir Peter Cosgrove, released a statement sympathising with the families, commending the work of the police involved, and urging Australians to "unite in our resolve to protect what we value most—our way of life, our care and respect for each other".